Tillerson says Kushner left him in the dark on conversations with foreign nations - The Boston Globe

 ‘‘I was surprised,’’ Tillerson said.

-He also said he was not aware of meetings that had been occurring between Arab leaders and Kushner, including a private meeting on May 20, 2017, between Kushner, Trump’s former adviser Steve Bannon and the rulers of Saudi Arabia and the United Arab Emirates.
+He also said he was not aware of meetings that had been occurring between Arab leaders and Kushner, including a private meeting May 20, 2017, between Kushner, Trump’s former adviser Steve Bannon, and the rulers of Saudi Arabia and the United Arab Emirates.

 ‘‘What’s your reaction to a meeting of that sort having taken place without your knowledge?’’
 Tillerson was asked by committee staff.